segment-boneyard/crossdomain/Readme.md

 # crossdomain

   Render a `crossdomain.xml` so that Adobe Flash Player clients can make requests to your domain.
-More on this nonsense [here](http://www.adobe.com/devnet/adobe-media-server/articles/cross-domain-xml-for-streaming.html).
+If you're wondering why you need to serve this nonsense, peruse the [Adobe docs](http://www.adobe.com/devnet/adobe-media-server/articles/cross-domain-xml-for-streaming.html).

 ## Installation